vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

 The [JPMML-SparkML-Bootstrap](https://github.com/jpmml/jpmml-sparkml-bootstrap) project aims to provide a complete example about developing and packaging an JPMML-SparkML powered application.

-The `org.jpmml.sparkml.bootstrap.Main` application class demonstrates a two-stage pipeline.
+The `org.jpmml.sparkml.bootstrap.Main` application demonstrates a two-stage pipeline.
 The first pipeline stage is a `RFormula` transformer that simply selects columns from a CSV input file.
 The second pipeline stage is either a `DecisionTreeRegressor` or `DecisionTreeClassifier` predictor that finds the best approximation between the label column and feature columns.
 The result is written to a PMML output file.

 The exercise starts with training a classification-type decision tree model for the ["wine quality" dataset](https://archive.ics.uci.edu/ml/datasets/Wine+Quality):